PM Modi should take cue from Rahul Gandhi and visit Manipur: Cong | Politics

 ''We want a specific reply from the government inside Parliament.
 We have also asked for accountability from the state government.
 We want to go beyond the drama and rhetoric as performed by Chief Minister N Biren Singh,'' he said.

-In a scathing attack on the BJP, he alleged that it was only interested in protecting the corrupt and taxing the poor.
+In a scathing attack on the BJP, Gogoi alleged that it was only interested in protecting the corrupt and taxing the poor.

 ''They are treating the entire Northeast as an ATM, as a way of earning money, as a way of giving contracts to companies listed in the name of (leaders') wives, brothers, sons...that is the only modus operandi,'' he alleged.